Alf-caput/dev-enviroments/README.md

 Here are the steps someone that would like to contribute / work should do:

 1. Installations
   - VS Code
   - Git
   - Docker

 2. Configurations
   - .gitconfig
   - ssh

 3. Clone remote repository to local machine

 4. Build image from Dockerfile / Pull image from remote

 5. Run container
-    - Bind mount .gitconfig
+  - Bind mount .gitconfig (readonly)
-    - Bind mount ssh
-    - Bind mount repository

 6. Attach container to VS Code
   - Open workspace (only first time)
   - Install extensions suggested by author (defined at `.vscode/`)

+Update:

+6. Use `.devcontainer/devcontainer.json` and reopen in container
+  - Metadata in the image

 This guide will skip installing and setting up configurations.